mjrb/really-ez-lisp/README.md

 # Really Ez Lisp
 a toy lisp compiler started for a very stupid reason

+# WARNING!!
+this project is being rewritten on another branch. if you want to see the fancy features look at Really-Ez-Lisp2

 ## goals
 - compile down to more native like go
-- make webasebly and myssql targets happen
+- make web assembly and MySQL targets happen
 - make error checker? debugging is really painful
 - file io
-- named function arguments and named referenes
+- named function arguments and named references

 ## how to compile
 `go run reallyezylisp.go -i <input file>`outputs to out.go